bmacharia/pi-cluster/journal/03_GitOps.md

 # GitOps Documentation

+## **The Point of GitOps**

+Is to have the ability yo delete a Kubernetes Cluster and point it to another piece of hardware and rollout with as few manual steps involved.
+I want to have as much possible automated

 ## **Definition of GitOps**

 GitOps is a set of best practices that streamline the delivery of applications and infrastructure by leveraging Git as the single source of truth.
 This methodology ensures that: